Equal Employment Opportunity Program

 Please refer to the Public Service Labour Relations Act First Schedule for a detailed list of Part I and Part II: http://laws.gnb.ca/en/showdoc/cs/P-25.

 There is an Equal Employment Opportunity (EEO) Coordinator within each department.
 Part of their role is to promote the EEO Program within their own department and school districts and answer questions from EEO candidates.
-EEO candidates are encouraged to contact EEO Coordinators directly about potential employment opportunities and when applying for a competition.
+EEO candidates are encouraged to contact EEO Coordinators directly about potential employment opportunities.

 Once registered with the EEO Program, EEO candidates can apply to “in-service” competitions.